Azure/azure-media-migration/README.md

     dotnet build
     dotnet publish

-the output binary will be in your publish folder (e.g. bin\Debug\net6.0\publish\AMSMigrate.exe for windows)
+the output binary will be in your publish folder (e.g. bin\Debug\net6.0\publish\AMSMigrate.exe for windows,
+                                                       bin\Debug\net6.0\publish\AMSMigrate for Linux)

 There are two main commands: analyze and assets.
 You can view the help by running the following three commands

     AMSMigrate.exe -h
     AMSMigrate.exe analyze -h
     AMSMigrate.exe assets -h

+(Remove '.exe' extension when running in Linux)

 ## Migrate